tkiat/my-writings-public/blog/lifestyle/free-yourself/name-file-easier-search.md

 # My Way to Name Files for Easier Search

 There are excellent CLI programs like fzf to do a fuzzy search, however, we don't always have that luxury.
-Think of when you navigate through a file manager on a Samsung tablet or accessing a file on some cloud web clients, they might not provide sufficient search functionalities.
+You will sometimes navigate through a file manager on a Samsung tablet or access a file on some cloud web clients.
 Therefore, it is always helpful to name files in an organized manner.
 It lessens your search time and you will have more time to do other stuff.
 This is my opinion so take it with a grain of salt.

 ## How I Name My Files